-Creating home has always been a great passion.
-It has evolved along the way, deepening in its discovery and meaning.
+Creating home has always been a driving passion.

 My first love was creating the external home—I was fascinated as a young girl learning how a house was constructed, how the spaces related to each other, and how it enhanced the lives of those who would live in it.

 Studying psychology in high school and university fed my fascination for the inner realm and how we are “constructed” as individuals.
 I always had a seeking nature, wondering what life meant, what my purpose in it was and why I became the way I was.

 All my interests didn’t seem connected for a long time and I pursued them separately, while I also became a math and science teacher, leading me to work in the computer industry.
 I discovered a knack for graphic design and found a trailhead back to my younger home design aspirations.
 The principles are very much the same.

 After I began having children, staying in shape was really important to me (well, to my inner critic, that is).
 I completed my fitness certification for my own learning as well as a fun part-time job.
 The more I learned about a healthy lifestyle, the more passionate I became.

 This ignited a third (or is it fourth??) interest of health and wellness.

 I felt like I was going in so many directions, however, Life had my back.
 I have the image of all these trailheads seemingly going in different directions, but ultimately leading up the same wondrous mountain.

 In a bittersweet twist of fate, all my interests came together to save myself in a health crisis.
 I had no idea that the distress and pain I felt then would be the gift I had always searched for. (scroll for more)

 Recovering took everything I had, plus a lot of trial and error.
 I intuitively followed a path that left no stone unturned in my life.
 I am grateful for the wisdom that directed me.
 I not only overcame fibromyalgia, but I found the way back to myself.
 Home.
 It was inside of me all along.